You are here: Urology Textbook > Testes > Cryptorchidism > Hormonal and surgical treatment

 Treatment Planning for Cryptorchidism

-Current guidelines recommend to plan treatment of cryptorchidism 6 month after birth.
-Treatment should be finished with the end of the first year of life (Ritzen et al., 2007).
+Current guidelines recommend to plan treatment of cryptorchidism six month after birth.
+Treatment should be finished with the end of the first year of life.
+The standard therapy for the vast majority of cases is early orchidopexy; it is safe and effective.
+There is insufficient evidence for hormone therapy to induce testicular descend; it is an option only in exceptional cases (Ritzen et al., 2007).

 Goals of Therapy: